AimarIbarra/aia/README.md

     vec.push_back(3);
 }
 ```

 ## Documentation
-The file `aia.hpp` is documented with doxygen.
+The file `include/aia/aia.hpp` is documented with doxygen style comments.

+## License
+GPL3, see `LICENSE`.